controversies-of-science/controversy-scripts/README.md

 #### deploy-feed-thumbnails (DONE)

 **These two commands exhibit a strange one-off error: No matter what I do to give the AWS credentials the time they need, the first transfer always fails.**  I've not been able to figure out why so far.

+As needs arise, I'll fill out the other upload scripts.

 ## TODO